 Program sponsored by Humana

-Two Minnesota seniors will be recognized as Minnesota’s Outstanding Senior Citizens on Seniors Day, Thursday, Aug.
-29, 2019 at 10:30 a.m. at the Leinie Lodge Bandshell.
+Two Minnesota seniors will recognized as Minnesota’s Outstanding Senior Citizens on Seniors Day, Thursday, Sept.
+3, 2020 at 10:30 a.m. at the Leinie Lodge Bandshell.
 Out of a pool of nominees from each county in the state, winners are chosen for their outstanding commitment to community service since reaching the age of 65.
 This event is sponsored by the Minnesota State Fair, the Minnesota State Fair Foundation and the Federation of County Fairs.
-For more information, view the nomination forms or contact firstname.lastname@example.org.
+For more information, view the nomination forms (available soon) or contact firstname.lastname@example.org.
 (Please note: Google Chrome or Safari Internet browsers work best to fill out the nomination forms.)
-The 2018 award winners were Judy Peterson of Itasca County and Al Sannerud of Anoka County.
+The 2019 award winners were Judy Popp-Anderson of Freeborn County and Lowell Johnson of Crow Wing County.

 The 50 Year Award is presented annually to individuals who have actively participated in the Minnesota State Fair for 50 years as an employee, exhibitor, vendor and/or volunteer.
 Recipients will be honored in a special award ceremony at Schilling Amphitheater at West End Market on Monday, Aug.
-26, 2019 at 5:30 p.m.
+31, 2020 at 5:30 p.m.
 Their names are also added to a permanent plaque located in the State Fair’s Administration Building.
-Fill out the application.
 For more information, contact email@example.com.

 The Minnesota State Fair Scholarship was established in 1994 to help further the educational endeavors of young adults from greater Minnesota.
-Twenty scholarships of $1,000 each will be made available to rural youth or those enrolled in an agriculture program in 2019-20.
+Twenty scholarships of $1,000 each will be made available to rural youth or those enrolled in an agriculture program in 2020-21.
 Participation in the current year’s Minnesota State Fair is a requirement.
-Applications must be submitted online.
-Please read the instructions before applying.
+Applications must be submitted online (when available).
+Please read the instructions (available this summer) before applying.
 (If you need a paper application, please request one at 651-288-4417.)

 The Minnesota State Fair awards its most outstanding vendors with a “Best Award.”